LIRYC-IHU/Cardiac-EP-Electromechanical-Heart-Diseases/APP2-UE3/2024/Lecture1/README.md

 ## Ressources

-## PRe-requisites:
+## Pre-requisites

-* open this page [SAM](https://aidemos.meta.com/segment-anything/gallery), then read the relevant documentation [SAM documentation](https://docs.ultralytics.com/models/sam/)
+* open this page [SAM](https://aidemos.meta.com/segment-anything/gallery), then test the exemple coutour line for isntance.
+You could read the relevant documentation [SAM documentation](https://docs.ultralytics.com/models/sam/), I mean juste the begin that explain the purpose and application of SAM.

 ## Exercice 1: apply a threshold